 Task sdfit is a basic line-fitter for single-dish spectra.
-It assumes that the spectra have been calibrated in sdcal.
-Furthermore, it assumes that any selection of scans, IFs, polarizations, and time and channel averaging/smoothing has also already been done (in sdcal) as there are no controls for these.
-Note that you can run sdcal with calmode = 'none' and do selection, writing out a new scantable.
+It assumes that the spectra have been calibrated in sdaverage or sdcal.

+Furthermore, it assumes that any selection of scans, IFs, polarizations, and time and channel averaging/smoothing has also already been done (in other sd tasks) as there are no controls for these.
+Note that you can use sdsave to do selection, writing out a new scantable.